-Mini beach handballers go back to testing sands
+Mini beach handballers go back to testing the sand

 The development of the mini beach handball discipline made an important step forward this past weekend in Germany, where further game testing was carried out following the initial stages of trialling the version of the game designed for young children last September.